Jberczel/jberczel.github.io/_posts/2014-07-30-js-calculator.md

 to the jQuery [sketch-a-pad](http://www.theodinproject.com/web-development-101/javascript-and-jquery) project, which seemed to be very popular in the Web Dev 101 track.

-To see a working version of a javascript calculator, you can check out my [demo](http://jsfiddle.net/Jberczel/3f3SG/).
+To see a working version of a javascript calculator, you can check out my [version](http://jsfiddle.net/Jberczel/3f3SG/).

-My primary objective of this project is the flex your javascript muscles.
-But after building the functionality with javascript, you can have fun designing the calculator with CSS.
+The objective of this project is to get you back to speed with javascript.
+After building the functionality with javascript, you can have fun designing the calculator with CSS.
 As an example, I used the Braun/Apple [calculator](http://www.cultofmac.com/188753/the-braun-products-that-inspired-apples-iconic-designs-gallery/).
-Recreating the model from scratch is a fun way to learn CSS.
+Recreating the model from scratch was a fun way to tinker around with CSS.

-Also, I went on auto-pilot and automatically used jQuery on this project.
-There's not much going on in terms of interactivity, so you might want to try and code in pure vanilla javascript.

 ##Basic Steps: